 As soon as we started planning our time in Scotland, I had one thing on my mind: exploring Isle of Skye.
 I had seen photos of this magical place for over a decade and it looked like our own personal heaven.
 Waterfalls, lush hikes, and possible fairy sightings?
-We couldn’t get there soon enough!
+There were so many things to do in the Isle of Skye we couldn’t get there soon enough!

 This led to our first visit being a hectic day trip from Inverness with the three dogs we were watching.
-Because we just couldn’t wait another day to see this place, and they were seasoned road trippers!
-But with stops every hour for stretch-our-legs walks and potty breaks, bad weather, and road detours (we had to wait an hour for a train, then were led over the tracks!), we only got to see a portion of this majestic place.
+Because we just couldn’t wait another day to see the Isle of Skye, and they were seasoned road trippers!
+But with stops every hour to stretch-our-legs and potty breaks, bad weather, and road detours (we had to wait an hour for a train, then were led over the tracks!), we only got to see a portion of this majestic place.

 However, we did get to see a lot of truly beautiful places during our three(ish) hours on Isle of Skye.
 And getting to experience it with this hilarious crew made it all the more memorable!